TRAINING NORMS FOR WORK AT HEIGHT INDUSTRY POLICY

 The Institute for Work at Height Professional Body is empowered by the SAQA in terms of its policy document dated 27 July 2012 to inter alia:-

-The Board has therefore made it a policy that only recognised courses may be offered by the providers.
-These recognised / approved courses are either NQF registered or Non-NQF based programmes.
-In all cases the programmes must meet the Professional Body’s requirements.
+The Board has therefore made it a policy that only recognized courses may be offered by the providers.
+These recognized/approved courses are either NQF registered or Non-NQF based programmes.
+In all cases, the programmes must meet the Professional Body’s requirements.

 The term “Competent Person” is defined in the Construction Regulations 2014 and it clearly states that if a specific qualification is registered on the NQF then that registered qualification is the only one deemed acceptable for the purpose of declaring a person competent.

 It is, therefore, the duty of our recognised training providers to convey this message to their clients.

 Some of the major corporates have in the past implemented “In-House” work-at-height training courses for their employees and have approached several training providers to deliver these courses to their employees.